-Table SX: the qBEAR notation
+Table S1: the qBEAR notation

 The BEAM motif model and algorithm

 BEAR is an alphabet for describing RNA secondary structure (38) replacing the classic dot-bracket notation with an 85-character alphabet distinguishing between different types of 2D elementary structures as well as their lengths.
 The purpose of this structural notation is dual.
 The expansion of the set of available characters while maintaining a string notation damps the problem of the small direct information provided by a 3-character alphabet: the dot-bracket could only distinguish between unpaired and paired nucleotides, but did not integrate information about bulges, internal loops or other structures in which an RNA is folded in.
 The second and most important aspect is the possibility to use alignments of curated structures to compute a substitution matrix of the BEAR characters in order to analyse secondary structures ensembles from an evolutionary point of view.
 We refer to this matrix as MBR (substitution Matrix of BEAR-encoded RNA secondary structures).
 The MBR allows us to compare structures not only at the topological level, but also at the evolutionary one.